jhamlet/node-infuse/README.md

 Infuse
 ======

-> Mainline your node JavaScript for use in the browser.
+> Mainline your node JavaScript for browser consumption.

 Summary